prestsoftware/prest/docs/src/privacy/index.rst

 Privacy Notice
 ==============

-**Does Prest Collect any User Data?**
+**Does Prest collect any user data?**

 No.

-**Does this Website Collect any User Data?**
+**Does this website collect any user data?**

 Yes.

-**What Kind of Data Does this Website Collect?**
+**What kind of data does this website collect?**

 Standard Internet log data such as the city and country where the web session originated, the user's operating system, web browser, session duration and date.
-If you download files from this website (including Prest itself) then the website also gathers and stores your IP address and the names of the files that you downloaded.
+If you download files from this website (including Prest itself) then its webhost servers (currently www.webhosting.uk.com and cpanel.net) also gather and store your IP address and the names of the files that you downloaded.

-**How Does the Website Collect Your Data?**
+**How does the website collect your data?**

 All collected data are provided directly by you.
 The standard Internet log data are collected by Google Analytics.
-Where applicable, the additional data that include your IP address are collected by a simple download tracker that has been created by Prest's developers.
+The additional data that include your IP address are collected by www.webhosting.uk.com and cpanel.net.

-**Where Are Your Data Stored?**
+**Where are your data stored?**

 The standard Internet log data are stored in the servers of Google Analytics.
-Where applicable, the additional data that include your IP addresses are stored in a text file on the servers of this website's webhost (currently Namesco).
+The additional data that include your IP addresses are stored in a text file on the servers of this website's webhost (currently www.webhosting.uk.com and cpanel.net).
 All data will be deleted automatically after a period of four years.

-**Why Does the Website Collect Your Data?**
+**Why does the website collect your data?**

 Prest is an open-source project.
 Knowing the degree to which it is considered a useful resource by the community could help its developers decide whether to continue allocating time towards expanding and improving it.
 The data collected from this website is one way in which such an assessment can be made.

-**What Are your Data Protection Rights?**
+**What are your data protection rights?**

 We would like to make sure you are fully aware of your data protection rights.
 Every user is entitled to the following: